jaredhanson/passport-yahoo-oauth/README.md

 # Passport-Yahoo-OAuth

 [Passport](http://passportjs.org/) strategies for authenticating with [Yahoo!](http://www.yahoo.com/)
-using the OAuth 1.0a API.
+using the OAuth 1.0a API and Oauth 2.0.

 This module lets you authenticate using Yahoo! in your Node.js applications.
 By plugging into Passport, Yahoo! authentication can be easily and